-In this vein, the Precise Chemistry book has been crafted to provide an exam-centric approach to the curriculum, while retaining the essence of the subject.
+This book has been crafted to provide an exam-centric approach to the curriculum, while retaining the essence of the subject.
 Each chapter is thus structured to provide a conceptual foundation, in addition to offering ample practice for acing the board examination.
 Chemical formulae, bonding structures and chemical equations form the basic building blocks of Chemistry and students are advised to memorise them perfectly.